mail us | mail this page

 192.168.23.17

-This IPv4 address defines a host = 17 in a Class C address range (192.168.23.x).
-In this case the most important part (the highest node) is on the LEFT (192) not the RIGHT.
+This IPv4 address defines a host (17) which happens to be in a Class C address range (192.168.23.x).
+In this case the most important part (the highest node in the address hierarchy) is on the LEFT (192) not the RIGHT.
 This is a tad awkward and would make it impossible to construct a sensible tree structure that could be searched in a single lifetime.

-The solution is to reverse the order of the address and place the result under the special domain IN-ADDR.ARPA (you will see this also written as in-addr.arpa which is perfectly legitimate since domain names are case insensitive but the case should be preserved between query and response, so we will continue to use IN-ADDR.ARPA.
-You may elect to use whatever you wish including IN-addr.Arpa if that is your preference).
+The solution is to reverse the order of the address and place the result under the special domain IN-ADDR.ARPA (you will see this also written as in-addr.arpa which is perfectly legitimate since domain names are case insensitive but the case should be preserved between query and response - you can elect to use whatever format you wish including IN-addr.Arpa if that is your preference).

 IP address =192.168.23.17